spiral/docs/docs/en/cookbook/domain-core.md

 }
 ```

-You can use attributes to configure which permissions to apply for the controller action:
+You can use attributes to configure what permissions to apply for the controller action:

 ```php
 namespace App\Controller;